mwcraig/algebra-based-intro/lab-manual.md

 You will be experimentally checking your answer to the C-Level lab using the Force Table provided to you.

-- .You need to set up an appropriate "scale".
+- You need to set up an appropriate "scale".
 Though mass (kg or g) and weight (N) are not the same thing, the weight of an object is proportional to its mass.
 As an example, you may let a mass of 120 g "represent" 1.2 N. Be sure to include your scale in your report, as well as the angles and masses set up on the table.
-- .Check your solution by setting up the forces on the force table and see if they balance out.
+- Check your solution by setting up the forces on the force table and see if they balance out.
 Can you remove the central pin and have your three forces hold the ring stationary?
-- .Using your force table setup, experimentally determine the uncertainty in the measured force of the gums on the tooth.
+- Using your force table setup, experimentally determine the uncertainty in the measured force of the gums on the tooth.
 As a group, try to come up with at least 2 ways to estimate the uncertainty.
 Pick one and record your best value and uncertainty for this quantity in the appropriate way.

-- .Determine whether your theoretical value and experimental value are in agreement.
+- Determine whether your theoretical value and experimental value are in agreement.
 As always, be sure to explain your answer.

 ### Advanced/Extended Lab Ideas (A-level):

-- .Move one of the masses by 30 degrees and experimentally determine the new force (a fourth weight) needed to bring the system into equilibrium again.
+- Move one of the masses by 30 degrees and experimentally determine the new force (a fourth weight) needed to bring the system into equilibrium again.
 Compare your result with a theoretical prediction.

-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)

 ### Additional Equipment

-- .Track mounted pulley
+- Track mounted pulley

 ### Objective

 Data Collection

-- .Setup and calibrate force sensors
+- Setup and calibrate force sensors

 Lab Skills

-- .Uncertainty propagation
+- Uncertainty propagation
-- .Measurement Precision
+- Measurement Precision
-- .Significant figures
+- Significant figures
-- .Graph measured quantities with error bars
+- Graph measured quantities with error bars
-- .Fit lines and/or find averages in regions of interest
+- Fit lines and/or find averages in regions of interest
-- .Determine acceleration from x(t) and v(t) graphs
+- Determine acceleration from x(t) and v(t) graphs

 Physics Concepts

-- .Force as a vector (free-body diagrams)
+- Force as a vector (free-body diagrams)
-- .Relationship between force and motion (Newton's Second Law)
+- Relationship between force and motion (Newton's Second Law)

 ### Conceptual (C-Level) DONE BEFORE LAB

 Draw a picture of a cart traveling down an inclined track.

-- .Draw a schematic diagram labeling the forces on the cart
+- Draw a schematic diagram labeling the forces on the cart

 Draw a picture of a cart traveling along a flat track being pulled by a string (force)

-- .Draw a schematic diagram labeling the forces on the cart
+- Draw a schematic diagram labeling the forces on the cart

 Explorations:

-- .Imagine you are on a cart being pulled.
+- Imagine you are on a cart being pulled.
 You have hold of one end of the rope and your friend (the puller) is holding the other end of the rope.
-  - .You are stationary (you have your feet down).
+  - You are stationary (you have your feet down).
 Is the force you exert on the rope greater than, less than or equal to your friend's force?
-  - .You are moving (you lifted your feet off the ground).
+  - You are moving (you lifted your feet off the ground).
 Is the force you exert on the rope greater than, less than or equal to your friend's force?
-  - .(Do DURING Lab) Set up and calibrate the force sensors to check your answers.
+  - (Do DURING Lab) Set up and calibrate the force sensors to check your answers.

 ### Basic Lab (B-level)

 Attach a force probe to a cart on a flat track and connect a string to the force probe.
 Pass the string over a pulley on the end of the track and connect it to a mass hanger.
 The falling mass will pull the cart down the track.

-- .You will determine how force affects motion by varying the mass that is pulling the cart.
+- You will determine how force affects motion by varying the mass that is pulling the cart.
 Eventually, you want to create a single plot which shows cart acceleration as a function of pulling force.
-  - .What quantity should be on the vertical axis?
+  - What quantity should be on the vertical axis?
 On the horizontal?
-  - .How will you measure each quantity (and their uncertainties) that you will put on the horizontal and vertical axes?
+  - How will you measure each quantity (and their uncertainties) that you will put on the horizontal and vertical axes?
-  - .How many data points do you need for a good plot?
+  - How many data points do you need for a good plot?
 Why?
-  - .Carry out your experiment and produce your plot!
+  - Carry out your experiment and produce your plot!

 NOTES: You are required to include a schematic diagram with force vectors as part of your summary.
 Also, be sure that the hanging mass is NOT swinging as it falls.

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

-- .What happens if the cart mass increases but the pulling force is constant?
+- What happens if the cart mass increases but the pulling force is constant?
-- .How does the force pulling on the cart compare with the weight of the masses hanging off of the side?
+- How does the force pulling on the cart compare with the weight of the masses hanging off of the side?
 Use Newton's 2nd Law to explain your observations.
-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first

 # Check D2L for this Week's Lab!

 ### Additional Equipment

-- ."flagpole" , or board with various drilled holes (see Fig. 1)
+- "flagpole" , or board with various drilled holes (see Fig. 1)
-- .Wire/string
+- Wire/string

 ### Objectives

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision
-  - .Significant figures
+  - Significant figures

-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

 Physics Concepts

 -
-  - .Static equilibrium situations with torques (Newton's 2nd Law for rotation)
+  - Static equilibrium situations with torques (Newton's 2nd Law for rotation)
-  - .Addition of torques
+  - Addition of torques

 ### Conceptual (C-Level) DONE BEFORE LAB

 A crane is equipped with many safety features, such as radar to locate the position of the hook and a sensor to monitor the tension in the support wire.
 The designers want to program the tension sensor to anticipate the tension given the load on the crane and the distance from the mast.

-- .Draw a force diagram for the simplified crane model in Figure 1.
+- Draw a force diagram for the simplified crane model in Figure 1.
 Discuss this in your report.
-- .Work out an equation for the tension in the supporting cable.
+- Work out an equation for the tension in the supporting cable.
 Your resulting equation can only depend on the following variables: the amount of mass on the crane (m); the mass of the crane arm (M); the distance of the mass from the crane mast (d); the angle that the cable makes with the crane arm (θ); the length of the crane arm (L).

 ### Basic Lab (B-level)

 To test your solution, you will construct the model crane shown in Figure 1 using the materials provided.

-- .Choose a single mass and place it on 5 different board locations (d).
+- Choose a single mass and place it on 5 different board locations (d).
 Again, both compute (using your C-level result) and measure the tension in the cable.
 Plot the measured and calculated tensions as functions of mass m.
 Don't forget uncertainty!

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

 Our experimental setup for the crane can be easily modified to model the human forearm, with the wire representing the tendon that attaches close to your elbow, and the crane arm representing your forearm.

-- .Modify your crane setup so that it models a human arm
+- Modify your crane setup so that it models a human arm
-  - .Repeat your analysis from C and B level (find how the tension in your tendon changes as you support a mass farther and farther out from your elbow).
+  - Repeat your analysis from C and B level (find how the tension in your tendon changes as you support a mass farther and farther out from your elbow).
-  - .What do you notice about the tension in this situation compared to that of the crane?
+  - What do you notice about the tension in this situation compared to that of the crane?
 Can you explain this?

-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).

 ### Additional